Race condition: In other areas

-Neuroscience is demonstrating that race conditions can occur in mammal brains as well.
+Race conditions are a common concern in human-computer interaction design and software usability.
+Intuitively designed human-machine interfaces require that the user receives feedback on their actions that align with their expectations, but system-generated actions can interrupt a user's current action or workflow in unexpected ways, such as inadvertently answering or rejecting an incoming call on a smartphone while performing a different task.

 In UK railway signalling, a race condition would arise in the carrying out of Rule 55.
 According to this rule, if a train was stopped on a running line by a signal, the locomotive fireman would walk to the signal box in order to remind the signalman that the train was present.
 In at least one case, at Winwick in 1934, an accident occurred because the signalman accepted another train before the fireman arrived.
 Modern signalling practice removes the race condition by making it possible for the driver to instantaneously contact the signal box by radio.

+Race conditions are not confined to digital systems.
+Neuroscience is demonstrating that race conditions can occur in mammal brains as well.
+One demonstrated race is between neural pathways that execute planned movement and separate pathways than can cancel said movement.